benjaminadk/benjaminadk/src/pages/posts/encode-gifs-with-node/index.md

 ## My Use Case

 I have been playing around with [Electron](https://electronjs.org/) a lot lately and I decided to attempt a desktop application that could record the user's screen and then turn the captured images into a _GIF_.
-The _Electron_ environment combines the features of the browser, the the features of [Node](https://nodejs.org/en/), and _Electron's_ own APIs.
-This makes capturing the screen a frame at a time and then saving those images to disk possible.
-My project article [GifIt](https://benjaminbrooke.me/projects/gifit/) goes into more detail on that subject.
+The _Electron_ environment combines the features of the browser, the the features of [Node](https://nodejs.org/en/), and _Electron's_ own APIs. _Electron's_ `desktopCapturer` API makes capturing the user's screen a frame at a time and then saving those images to disk possible.
+Having these sequencial images is essential to this approach to _GIF_ encoding.
+My project article [GifIt](https://benjaminbrooke.me/projects/gifit/) goes into more detail on that subject, and the [GifIt Source Code](https://github.com/benjaminadk/gifit/tree/master/src/renderer/components/Recorder) is available if you want to check out how I went about recording the desktop.
 At this point, my goal became to write my own library for _GIF_ encoding.

 ## Existing Libraries